openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The Login settings page comprises a series of controls for configuring login and authentication by IP address.

-If SSL connections are to be used, it is important to note that the EQUELLA server must be configured to allow SSL connections prior to enabling SSL for the institution.
+If SSL connections are to be used, it is important to note that the openEquella server must be configured to allow SSL connections prior to enabling SSL for the institution.
 Otherwise the institution will not be able to receive connections, thus effectively locking out all users.
 Ensure the Administration Console remains open until connections have been tested after this option has been enabled, to allow the disabling of SSL in the event of an error.

 #### To enable SSL login
 1. Check the Enable SSL checkbox to enable SSL connections to the institution.
 Do not check this box unless SSL has been setup on the server.